-Complete Parts B, C, and D before entering amounts into Part A.
+Complete Parts B, C, and D $\underline{\text{before}}$ entering amounts into Part A.

-Column B: Enter amount from all Part B - W-2/W-2G Income by Employer.
-If you have adjustments to your taxable wages, use Part C Box 16 as part of your total wages instead of the qualified wages from that employer.
+Line 1: W-2/W-2G income: Enter total of all amounts from Part B(s) Line 2.
+If you have adjustments to your taxable wages, use Part C(s) Line 12 as part of your total wages instead of the amount in Part B Line 2 for that specific employer.